-- Self-esteem is highly related to maladjustment and poor school achievement. - While negatively related to depression, correlation is modest; minimally related to interpersonal success and substance use; correlated with poor achievement, but not causally related. - Subtest scatter can be used to draw inferences regarding specific cognitive deficits. - Subtest scatter accounts for minimal if any variance above and beyond cognitive ability for predicting achievement and learning problems. - School-based suicide prevention programs for adolescents can reduce the incidence of suicide. - Little evidence of efficacy, and some evidence of iatrogenic effect. - Whole word ("look-say") reading approaches are effective. - Phonics-based instruction is more effective than whole-word approaches.
+While negatively related to depression, correlation is modest; minimally related to interpersonal success and substance use; correlated with poor achievement, but not causally related (Baumeister, Campbell, Krueger& Vohs, 2003). - Subtest scatter can be used to draw inferences regarding specific cognitive deficits. - Subtest scatter accounts for minimal if any variance above and beyond cognitive ability for predicting achievement and learning problems (Watkins, 2003). - School-based suicide prevention programs for adolescents can reduce the incidence of suicide.

+Little evidence of efficacy, and some evidence of iatrogenic effect (Mann & Currer,